 TCI was established in 1963 with the passage of Senate Bill 338, the Prison Made Goods Act.
 TCI manufactures goods and provides services for sale, on a for-profit basis to city, county, state and federal agencies, public schools, public and private institutions of higher education, public hospitals and political subdivisions.
-TCI is includes five divisions:
+TCI includes five divisions:

 - Furniture Division has four facilities that build a variety of office and institutional furniture and modular systems.

 - Garment Division has 14 facilities that manufacture items such as shirts, pants, coats, shoes, sheets, pillows and mattresses.